- Minimum Wage

-Washington’s current minimum wage is $13.69.
+Washington’s current minimum wage is $14.49.

-Washington labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1½ times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
-WA Dept. of Labor & Industries: Overtime.
-See FLSA: Overtime for more information regarding overtime requirements.
+Washinton labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of one and a half times the regular rate of pay for all hours worked in excess of 40 per workweek.

 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
-See the Washington Prevailing Wages, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.
+See the following resources for more information: Washington Prevailing Wages, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA).

 Meals and Breaks